INNOVATIVE HEALTHCARE SPEAKERS

 starts within this price range.

-Vicki is proud to be one of 250 women in the world to have earned the Certified Speaking Professional (CSP) designation…the speaking profession’s international standard for platform skill.
-She has been voted a TOP 5 Healthcare Speaker 4 years in a row by Speaking.com and have been recognized as a TOP 25 Speaker overall.
+Vicki is proud to be one of ~300 women in the world to have earned the Certified Speaking Professional (CSP) designation…the speaking profession’s international standard for platform skill.
+She has been voted a TOP 5 Healthcare Speaker 4 years in a row by Speaking.com and has been recognized as a TOP 25 Speaker overall.